 To help ensure the independence of the Board, our Corporate Governance Guidelines require that, when the chairman is a member of management, an independent director shall also act as a Lead Independent Director.
-The Lead Independent Director presides over all executive sessions of the non-management directors and other meetings of the Board in the absence of the Chairman of the Board, serves as the principal liaison to the non-management directors and consults with the Chairman of the Board regarding information to be sent to the Board, meeting agendas and establishing meeting schedules.
-In order to give a significant voice to our non-management directors, our Corporate Governance Guidelines also provide that the non-management directors of the Company meet regularly in executive session.
-The Company's independent directors held four formal meetings without management during fiscal 2010.
+The Lead Independent Director presides over all executive sessions of the non-management directors and other meetings of the Board in the absence of the chairman of the Board, serves as the principal liaison to the non-management directors and consults with the chairman of the Board regarding information to be sent to the Board, meeting agendas and establishing meeting schedules.
+In order to give a significant voice to our non-management directors, our Corporate Governance Guidelines also provide that the non-management directors held four formal meetings without management during fiscal 2011.

 Currently, the Board has determined that it is in the best interests of the stockholders and the Company for Mr. Kosta N. Kartsotis to serve as our chairman as well as our chief executive officer.
-Beginning in May 2010, Ms. Elysia Ragusa has been our Lead Independent Director.
+Since May 2010, Ms. Elysia Ragusa has been our Lead Independent Director.